 The heart of Marrakech is the medina, which comes from the word “city” in Arabic.
 A UNESCO World Heritage site, the old city was founded in the 11th century.
 Its labyrinth of winding streets and alleyways is best explored with a sense of adventure and a willingness to get lost.
 Your bravery will be rewarded with a nearly endless feast for the senses as you stroll through its markets and squares and explore its riads.
 But give a polite “no thanks” if someone offers to show you the way, unless you’re willing to pay for a guide.

-As the main square inside Marrakech’s Medina, Jemaa el-Fnaa is the heart and soul of the city.
+The giant square at the entrance to Marrakech’s medina, Djemaa el-Fnaa is the heart and soul of the city.
 Wandering through on scorching hot afternoons, you’ll encounter snake charmers and merchants hawking everything from babouche slippers to spices in several languages at once.
 At night, the square comes alive with street-food stalls, storytellers and musicians in long robes playing gnawa, a traditional music known to put listeners into a trance.

 The gardens of Marrakech are known the world over for their impeccably manicured styles and unmatched greenery.
-This unique tour takes you to two of the city’s most exquisite gardens – Majorelle (which features a Cubist-designed villa) and Menara (featuring insane views of the Atlas Mountains).
-The icing on the cake comes in the form of a horse-drawn carriage ride through the Agdal Gardens, which border the luxurious Hivernage and La Mamounia hotels.
+This unique tour takes you to two of the city’s most exquisite gardens – the already mentioned Marjorelle, and Menara, with insane views of the Atlas Mountains.
+The icing on the cake comes in the form of a horse carriage ride through the Agdal Gardens that border the luxurious Hivernage and Mamounia hotels.